Sep 7, 2016

 We made our way to the left most routes (1 and 2, Kamasutra) hoping it would dry up soon.
 But once we reached there, I reasoned that we would be better off going to Rastha Café (use the driving/walking time for the rock to dry up), because they have some top-ropes; it would be good to show Dhiru and Ruthu to climb independently in future.
 We also knew Sohan and team were putting some bolted routes; a good chance to meet up.

-We reached Rastha Café crag base around 6pm.
-Ruthu and Dhiru went hiking up to the hill summit to get a lay of the land and enjoy the views.
+We reached Rastha Café crag base around 6pm, after a 10-15 mins approach from the car.
+Ruthu and Dhiru proceeded to hike up to the hill summit to get a lay of the land and enjoy the views.

-From what I can make out, there used to be three top rope routes on Rastha Café, back in 2014 April when I had met Sohan’s team.
-1 anchor is easily reachable by hiking up, 2 required a bolt-safety to access the top rope a little further from 1, and 3 is a distinctive ladder pattern climb, I have no idea how to set up TR.
+There used to be three top rope routes on Rastha Café back in 2015 May when I had met Sohan’s team and they were still considering setting up lead routes.
+Route 1 anchor is easily reachable by hiking up, 2 is further up from 1 and required a bolt-safety to access the top rope.
+3 is a distinctive ladder pattern climb, I have no idea how to set up TR.
 I had done these climbs on TR back then, with multiple rests.

 By this time we were rapidly running out of daylight and Dhiru and Ruthu were back with us urging us to hurry up.
 Yet there is always the temptation to get in one more last climb (since we would not be coming back to Ramanagara in a while).
 So we went for the next one to the right.